De La Salle Green Archers and Lady Archers: Men's volleyball

-The men's volleyball team has won a total of six championship titles.
-La Salle was 4-peat NCAA men's champions from Seasons 53 to 56 (1977–1980).
-The Green Spikers were also UAAP men's champions in Seasons 64 and 66.

 Women's volleyball

 Beach volleyball

-The Lady Green Spikers were champions of the UAAP Season 78 Beach Volleyball tournament after defeating FEU in two finals games.
+The Lady Green Spikers were champions of the UAAP Season 78 Beach Volleyball tournament after defeating FEU in two final games.

 Softball

 La Salle has a total of 11 softball championship titles during their membership stint in the NCAA.
 In the seniors' division, La Salle won three titles.
-The Green Archers won their first NCAA softball championship in 1974, and were also back-to-back champions in 1976 and 1977.
+The Green Archers won their first NCAA softball championship in 1974 and were also back-to-back champions in 1976 and 1977.
 In the juniors' division, La Salle won eight titles.
 DLSC High School were back-to-back champions in 1966 and 1967.
 La Salle Green Hills then won five straight championships from 1970 to 1974.
 The last championship from LSGH came in 1980 before La Salle left the NCAA in 1981.
 The sport was discontinued in the NCAA in 1986.

 Baseball

-La Salle has a total of nine championship titles in UAAP Baseball.
+La Salle has a total of 10 championship titles in UAAP Baseball.
 In UAAP Season 78, La Salle ended a 13-year title drought and beat Ateneo, who were the defending champions.
 La Salle won their fifth championship title after defeating Ateneo in three games in the UAAP Season 81 Finals.
+The Green Batters won their sixth title after sweeping UP in the finals of UAAP Season 85.
 In the juniors' division, the De La Salle Zobel baseball team has won four titles.
-They won their first title in UAAP Season 74 when baseball was introduced in the juniors' division.
+They won their first title in UAAP Season 74 when baseball was introduced in the junior' division.
 They also won back-to-back titles in UAAP Season 76 and UAAP Season 77.
 Their last championship was in UAAP Season 79.

 Tennis

 La Salle has a total of 29 tennis championship titles in the NCAA and UAAP.
-Since 1953 when the school won its first NCAA trophy, the men's team has won 14 titles.
+Since 1953, when the school won its first NCAA trophy, the men's team has won 14 titles.
 The Green Archers last won the championship in 2012 (UAAP Season 74).
-They defeated the NU Bulldogs 3–2 in the finals, completed a tournament sweep and posted an 11–0 win–loss record.
+They defeated the NU Bulldogs 3–2 in the finals, completed a tournament sweep, and posted an 11–0 win-loss record.

 The women's team has won six titles since the introduction of tennis in the women's division in UAAP Season 64.
 They won their first title in 2003 (UAAP Season 65) and were champions from 2003 through 2005.
 In 2005 (UAAP Season 67), the Lady Archers defeated Ateneo in the finals.
 The Lady Archers were also back-to-back champions in UAAP Season 72 and UAAP Season 73, where they defeated the UST Tigresses.
-DLSU successfully defended the championship the following year.
 In UAAP Season 75, DLSU regained the championship from UST and completed their bid for a sixth overall title.
 In the juniors' division, La Salle won nine NCAA championship titles.